Here is what I learned:

 The control is much more fluid, and at first I thought the game was easier than its predecessor, it’s not.
 It is more reactive and in the long run a more satisfying experience than the first game. (which was no slouch – seriously, play the first)

-There are several multiplayer modes, but I haven’t tried any yet.
 I did spend some time in Condemned Fight Club where you get to dictate which and how many enemies to fight as well as weapon selection.
 It’s a good way to hone combat skills and chase after some of the more elusive achievements if you are playing the game on an Xbox 360.

 No comments: